66HEX/lunarbase/README.md

 # LunarBase

-A next-generation, security-first database management platform that combines the power of Rust's performance with React's flexibility.
-LunarBase delivers enterprise-grade data management through an intuitive admin interface built entirely with the proprietary **Nocta UI** component library.
+A security-first database management platform that combines the power of Rust's performance with React's flexibility.
+LunarBase delivers reliable data management through an intuitive admin interface built entirely with the proprietary **Nocta UI** component library.

 ## Why LunarBase?

-LunarBase isn't just another database management system—it's a comprehensive platform designed for organizations that refuse to compromise on security while demanding modern, real-time capabilities.
-Built from the ground up with a security-first mindset, every component has been engineered to protect your data while providing the flexibility and performance modern applications require.
+LunarBase is a comprehensive platform designed for organizations that prioritize security while requiring modern, real-time capabilities.
+Built with a security-first mindset, every component has been designed to protect your data while providing the flexibility and performance modern applications require.

 ## Security at the Core

 Security isn't an afterthought in LunarBase—it's the foundation.
 Our multi-layered security architecture ensures your data remains protected at every level:

 ### Advanced Authentication & Authorization
-- **Military-grade password hashing** with Argon2id (65536 memory, 4 iterations, 2 parallelism)
+- **Secure password hashing** with Argon2id (65536 memory, 4 iterations, 2 parallelism)
 - **Password pepper protection** with server-side secret salt to defend against rainbow table attacks
 - **Dual-token JWT system** with short-lived access tokens (15 min) and secure refresh tokens (7 days)
 - **HttpOnly cookies** with secure, SameSite=Lax configuration and path restrictions